gsganden/build_with_llms/README.md

-# Homework for Build With LLMs Course
+# Projects for Build With LLMs Course

-Homework from [Building LLM Applications for Data Scientists and Software Engineers](https://maven.com/hugo-stefan/building-llm-apps-ds-and-swe-from-first-principles) cohort 2, April 7 - May 3, 2025, published with permission from the course instructors.
+Projects for [Building LLM Applications for Data Scientists and Software Engineers](https://maven.com/hugo-stefan/building-llm-apps-ds-and-swe-from-first-principles) cohort 2, April 7 - May 3, 2025, published with permission from the course instructors.

 ## Setup